DilK27/CoinCapApp/README.md

 ## First step
 Pull down the files and run `npm i`.
 This will install the dependencies.
 After installed, continue to the next section.
+Also make sure Nodejs version is 12 LTS or above to have stable 'worker-thread' support.
+I ran into an error (Cannot find module 'worker_threads'
+Error: Cannot find module 'worker_threads') that was running a old Nodejs version

 ## Development server